back.gif (1674 bytes)

 YOU:

-You can say all that with just one sign by using appropriate facial expressions:
+Such questions can be done with just one sign by adding the corresponding facial expressions:

-(The ASL version uses an index finger.
-If you see it done with a "W" it has been initialized and is not considered ASL.)
+The ASL version of "WE" uses an index finger.
+If you see it done with a "W" it has been initialized and is considered Signed English and not ASL.

 THESE